Bike Skills Area at Upper Luther Burbank Park

 Thank you parks commission for your service to the community and your time to consider my comments today.

-Brian Shiers almost 2 years ago
+Brian Shiers over 2 years ago

 So, I guess the message from our City and Parks Dept is that it's better to ask for forgiveness (which hasn't been done either) instead of permission.
 Tens of thousands of dollars being spent at a site that is admittedly damaged by the riders that are being given another 3 years to use it, unsupervised.
 Great plan.
 I guess that's why so many people think all Islanders are rich.
 We just spend money without thorough research so that a disproportionately small group feels better.
 Gee whiz.
 What's next?!

-Tinya almost 2 years ago
+Tinya over 2 years ago

 My family is in complete support of the Bike Skills Area at Luther Burbank Park.
 The Bike Skills Park was in existence prior to this park area being turned over to the City of Mercer Island.
 Luther Burbank Park should serve the entire city and have something for everyone to enjoy.
 Activities for youth on Mercer Island are lacking and this area provides a wonderful outdoor area for many of our youth to enjoy.

-jsmith almost 2 years ago
+jsmith over 2 years ago

-Ronan Holloway-lamb almost 2 years ago
+Ronan Holloway-lamb over 2 years ago

 We need to acknowledge that students' mental health has been decreasing recently due to increased pressure and stress due to COVID.
 The bike park creates an opportunity for students to have a positive outlet.